adrienabbey/ceg4324-example-code/chapter5-notes.md

 	- To find negative values, use 2's Complement.
 - For each 3-bit value:
 	- Sum the previous product (starting with zero for the first) with the product determined by the 3-bit value.
+		- Note: For each 3-bit value after the first, bit-shift the value left by two (aka pad two additional 0s on the right) before adding, padding more for each successive product sum.
+If the second 3-bit value involves adding $2x$, bitshift the binary value of $2x$ left by 2; For the third 3-bit value, bitshift left by 4, etc.
 	- Repeat this for each 3-bit value.